DEVANSH-GAJJAR/Group_behavior_analysis/README.md

 A full-stack web application for managing, organizing, and showcasing multimedia content such as videos and related metadata.
 Built using **Flask**, **HTML**, **CSS**, **JavaScript**, and **MySQL**, this platform enables content creators to streamline their workflow, track uploads, and offer a polished user experience.
+We can also call this as an anamoly detection also

 ## 🚀 Features